All Episodes

 I think we ought to look to find out why it happened to maybe help make sure it never happens again.

-They kind of chickened out, and it's like it just it is you know, not not that I agreed with them having a protest vote and not certifying, but it just seemed like okay, you guys don't actually have principles, you're just doing whatever is politically convenient.
+And it's like, it just, it just, you know, not that I agreed with them having a protest vote and not certifying, but it just seemed like, okay, you guys don't actually have principles.

-It's yeah, and Chase, again, this won't surprise you.
+And Chase, again, this won't surprise you.

-I so for three and a half years, I've been publicly out against Trump.
+I, so for three and a half years, I've been publicly out against Trump.

 I ran an impossible primary challenge to him.

-Um most of my former Republican colleagues in Congress privately, most of them agree with what I say publicly about Trump.
+Most of my former Republican colleagues in Congress privately, most of them agree with what I say publicly about Trump.

 Yeah, the party never liked him.